Can you tell when a chatbot is fooling you?

 Now the test — can you spot them?

-Thirteen short scenarios drawn from real incidents.
-Pick which failure mode is at work.
-You'll see the answer and the source after each one.
+Sixteen short scenarios from real cases.
+Most people miss at least three.
+Pick which failure mode is at work — you'll see the answer and the source after each one.